MinAungThu/MAA_4x4systolic_array/README.md

 # 4x4 MAA(Matrices-Are-Awesome) Systolic Array

-As a person who enjoys meticulous calculations structure, matrices have always been facsinating to me.
+As a person who enjoys meticulous calculations and structure, matrices have always been facsinating to me.
 I like the way they transform and different ways to get different results out of these structures.
 So, I have worked on a project that resonates with my personal intersts, **a weight-stationary systolic array accelerator for neural-network inference**.
 This accelerator does general matrix-matrix multiplication with weight stationary method.
 This project includes hand-written RTL,cycle-accurate verification, a full open-source Sky130 ASIC flow to real GDSII.

 ![The Chip](documents/chip.png)